Follow this advice for quiting your addiction to unhealthy foods

 ways to recognize your accomplishments without sabotaging your positive weight

 loss efforts.
-Treat yourself to massage or facial or buy yourself a flattering
+Treat yourself to a massage or facial or buy yourself a flattering

 new outfit instead.